Maddy Osman avatar

 How WordPress manages the images you upload

 Incorrect image sizes can also mess up the layout of your page or blog post and cause unnecessary side scrolling.
-The good news: WordPress has a built-in setting that you can use to avoid these problems
+The good news: WordPress has an integrated setting that you can use to avoid these problems.

 WordPress image sizes